trackfellas/blog/readme.md

 1.		npm install

-2.		hexo deploy  (for that step specify git repository.
-Details are to be found here: http://hexo.io/docs/deployment.html)
+2.		hexo deploy  (_config.yaml is set to publish to gh-pages at https://github.com/trackfellas/blog.git.
+For further information see: http://hexo.io/docs/deployment.html)

 ###Writing a blog post